 If you aren’t transparent or keep secrets from me, I want you to sleep in the other room for two nights.
 If lying or omitting the truth becomes frequent, I’ll have to end our relationship.
 I can’t handle being continually lied to.
 It makes me feel like I’m not worth anything to you.
 And I know that’s not true.
-I know you love me and want our marriage to flourish just like I do.
+I know you love me and want our marriage to flourish just as much as I do.

 Slips and relapses:

-I need you to understand I am a safe person to come to if you slip.
+I need you to understand I am a safe person to come to if you experience a setback.
 Whether it’s porn, masturbation, or anything else in your inner circle, I’m at a place in my recovery where I can handle it and won’t judge you for it.
 I promise not to scream, cry, or attack you.
 Those days have long since passed and I know you deserve better.

 While this may seem extreme, to me it’s an extension of lying and deceit.
 When a slip happens and you don’t tell me, it causes me undue anxiety that causes me to trigger and become hypervigilant, and that’s an unhealthy place for me.
 It also makes me feel like you’re not in a good place in your recovery, and I deserve to know that.

 If you tell me right away, there won’t be any consequences.
-I understand slips may occur.
+I understand setbacks may occur.
 I just want honesty about them.
 We’re a team.
 The more honest we are with each other, the more emotionally connected we’ll continue to be.

 I also ask that you figure out why you slipped.
 As our counselor said, slips don’t just happen.
 There are reasons behind them whether it’s stress, boredom, or anger; it’s up to you to figure it out, so you can prevent them.
 If your slips become a relapse, then I will have to leave.
 We are at a point in our recoveries where relapses shouldn’t happen.
 Especially with me not knowing what’s going on.
 The more we work together, the happier we’ll each be in our relationship.